Preventive Law Initiative

 Strengthen Families

-• By offering engaging activities and resources for children aged 0–6.
+• By offering engaging activities and resources for children ages 0–6.

 • By organizing parent-child playgroups and play space for interactive growth and community building.